jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/dallas/1wire.rst

 Reading the instrument info via the **FPGA 1-wire interface** requires:

 * dMIB Rev F or newer, or a modified dMIB Rev A-E (see below)
-* FPGA Firmware Verion 7 or newer
+* FPGA Firmware Version 7 or newer
 * QLA Version **1.4 or greater**
 * dVRK software 2.0 or higher